 3. Assign a risk: reward ratio to every trade

 In actual fact, the most important thing is to be consistent in the risk: reward ratios chosen.
-If a trader chose a risk: reward ratio of 1:1, then the trader must win a higher number of trades (at least 6 out 10) trades to be profitable.
+If a trader chooses a risk: reward ratio of 1:1, then the trader must win a higher number of trades (at least 6 out 10) trades to be profitable.
 If the trader chooses a risk: reward ratio of 3:1, then they need to win fewer trades (1 in every 4 trades) to break even.

 4. Use a stop loss and take profit order to plan trade exit

-Using a stop losses locks in the maximum amount a trader can lose in any one trade, while using a take profit order locks in the maximum amount the trader can win.
+Using a stop loss locks in the maximum amount a trader can lose in any one trade, while using a take profit order locks in the maximum amount the trader can win.
 Using these forex order types the trader can make sure that he/she is not unexpectedly in a position that loses more money than planned.

 Of course there are some disadvantages to using stop losses, the most frustrating of which is seeing a stop loss triggered, only for the trade turn around and hit the take profit level.
 But as annoying as that experience might be, it is worth keeping a stop loss to avoid those occasions when the price does not turn around quickly and leaves the account with an unmanageable loss.